-Greek composers of Ottoman era
+Greek composers of Ottoman era Πετράκης (Tiryaki) (1543; - 1600)

+Important Rum composer and musician in the Ottoman empire of the 16th century.
+He lived in the Istanbul and participated in a dervish order, having the nickname, Tiryaki (theriaklis).
 Lived probably between 1543 and 1600, and attributed approximately 10 compositions.
 In some sources mention the Great Petrakis (Petraki I Kebir), but is more likely to relate to Peter the Peloponnesian later.

-Τanburi Angeli (Άγγελος ή Αγγέλης 1610; - 1690)
+Greek composers of the Ottoman era Τanburi Angeli (Άγγελος ή Αγγέλης 1610; - 1690)

 Musician, composer and music teacher in the Ottoman Empire in the 17th century.
 He played Tanbur and knew both the Byzantine and Ottoman music.
 He was a musician in the palace and even the most expensive, after they were 40 salary ahce daily.
 The sources referred to as «tanburi Angeli», is indeed the first courtier musician referred to as "tanburi".
 He had the nickname "Angel the Great (Koca Angeli)», the title would later acquire Peter Lambadarios.
-It is very likely that Angeli played an important role in the standardization of tanbur, since he was not only a performer but a teacher in the Palace.
+It is very likely that Angeli played an important role in the standardization of tanbur, since he was not only aperformer but a teacher in the Palace.
 Among his students was prince Demetrius Kantemiris.
 Five of his composition are known to this day (Pesrev).
 He died around 1690.

 Drosos Koutsokostas, "En Chordais" ensemble - Eis ena kallos thaumaston